zhou-dong/bioinformatics/README.md

 # bioinformatics

-practice the method of bioinformatics
+Practice the method of bioinformatics

-Statistical Profiles
+1. Statistical Profiles